Alluxio/alluxio/docs/en/advanced/Performance-Tuning.md

 1. Are all nodes working?

-   We should first check out if the Alluxio cluster is healthy.
-One can check the webUI at `http://MasterHost:19999` to find out if masters and workers are working correctly from a brouswer.
+   First check out if the Alluxio cluster is healthy.
+You can check the webUI at `http://MasterHost:19999` to find out if masters and workers are working correctly from a brouswer.
-   Alternatively, one can run `bin/alluxio fsadmin report` to collect similar information from the console.
+   Alternatively, you can run `bin/alluxio fsadmin report` to collect similar information from the console.
-   Important metrics to check out include the number of lost workers, last heartbeat time and etc to see if any masters or workers are out of service.
+   Important metrics to check out include the number of lost workers, last heartbeat time, etc to see if any masters or workers are out of service.
 1. Are short-circuit operations working?